MCLeitao/Ship/README.md

-# SHIP • Safe Harbor Identification Program
+# :ship: SHIP: Safe Harbor Identification Program
-SHIP is Python program for the identification of Genomic Safe Harbors (GSHs) in eukaryotic organisms.
+_Software for the identification of Genomic Safe Harbors (GSHs) in eukaryotic organisms_

+## Description

+Identified intergenic Genomic Safe Harbors (GSHs) in any annotated eukaryotic genome.

-SHIP software was written in the Python 3.9 programming language using standard libraries, which implies a simplified installation process and transparent use on multiple platforms, such as Linux and Windows.
+A Software with a graphical user interface written in the Python 3.9 using standard libraries, which implies a simplified installation process and transparent use on multiple platforms, such as Linux and Windows.

 The input consists of (1) the genome annotation file of the target organism, in the GFF3 format (Generic Feature Format); and the Features and [Track](https://genome.ucsc.edu/goldenPath/help/hgTracksHelp.html) files in JSON format.